Ming treasure voyages: Geography and society

+Calicut was a main destination throughout the voyages and also served as a place of transit to destinations further west during the later voyages.
 Ming China had cordial relations with Calicut, which was valuable as they tried to extend the tributary system to the states around the Indian Ocean.
 Ma described Calicut as the "great country of the Western Ocean" and had a positive response to the Calicut authorities' regulation of trade and attention to weights and measurements.
 Fei Xin described Calicut as the "great harbor" of the Western Ocean countries.

 Navigation

-During the voyages, the fleet acquired and collected a large amount of navigational data.
+During the Ming treasure voyages, the Chinese treasure fleet acquired and collected a large amount of navigational data.
 These were specifically recorded by the astrological officer and his four astrologers.
 The navigational data were processed into different types of charts by a cartographic office, comprising an astrological officer, four astrologers, and their clerks.
 It provided the expeditionary commanders with the necessary navigational charts for their voyages.
 Many copies of the expeditionary charts were housed in the Ministry of War.
 Additional navigational data were probably also supplied by local maritime pilots, Arab records, Indian records, and other Chinese records.

+The fleet's navigators and pilots were known as huozhang (火長) or, in the case they were foreigners, as fanhuozhang (番火長).
+They used instruments such as compasses.
+The fanhuozhang and the huozhang as well as others were recorded in the Ming Shilu, in connection to awards given to the crew for participation in the battles at Palembang and Ceylon as well as a hostile encounter between returning ships led by the eunuch Zhang Qian (張謙) and Japanese pirates—who were inflicted a heavy defeat—near Jinxiang in Zhejiang.

-The Mao Kun map depicts the routes taken by the Chinese treasure fleet during the voyages.
+The Mao Kun map depicts the routes taken by the fleet during the voyages.
 It is collected in the Wubei Zhi, compiled by Mao Yuanyi.
 It portrays various geographic locations from Nanjing to Hormuz as well as the East African coast, with routes illustrated by dotted lines.
-Mills (1954) dates the map's directions to about 1422, as he believes that the navigational data was compiled during the expedition between 1421 and 1422.
+Mills (1954) dates the map to about 1422, as he concludes that it compiles the navigational data from the expedition that took place between 1421 and 1422.
 The directions are expressed by compass points and distances in watches, with references to navigational techniques (such as depth sounding to avoid shallow waters) and astronomy (particularly along the north–south route of Africa where the latitude is determined by the height of constellations relative to the horizon).
 The Mao Kun map is appended by four stellar diagrams that were used to determine the position of the ship in relation to the stars and constellations on specific sections of the maritime route.